 You can use pretty much any type of tortilla to make these, including gluten-free, except maybe corn tortillas as the flavor wouldn’t be quite right.
 I’d also stick with 6 inch tortillas (cut larger ones down to size if needed), unless you want a really big cannoli and plan to increase the filling recipe by about 25% as well.

 There’s a bit of fussing to remove the shells from your homemade ‘foil forms,’ but the final result is so worth it.
+(Did you know that Cannolis are an ancient dessert, and the shells were originally wrapped around a sugar cane.
+Read more about the origins of the Cannoli here.)

 Baked tortilla vegan cannolis are fun to make, even more fun to eat, and about as healthy as a truly lush dessert gets.